 xml.
 When that precondition is met, the resource configuration file in Example 22-1 applies to all resources in same folder as the configuration file (

 <ResConfig xmlns="http://xmlns.oracle.com/xdb/XDBResConfig.xsd" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://xmlns.oracle.com/xdb/XDBResConfig.xsd http://xmlns.oracle.com/xdb/XDBResConfig.xsd"> <defaultChildConfig> <configuration> <pre-condition> <existsNode> <XPath>/Resource[ContentType="xml"]</XPath> </existsNode> </pre-condition> <path>/cm/app_rc.xml<path> </configuration> </defaultChildConfig> </ResConfig>

-applicationData to store application-specific data.
+applicationData stores application-specific data.
 An application typically passes this data to an event handler when the handler is run.
-You can use any XML content that you want inside element
+You can use any XML content you want inside element

 DBMS_XEVENT.getApplicationData or Java function

 applicationData of the resource configuration file for the event listener.

 applicationData element for use with an Oracle Spatial and Graph application.